djsamseng/BookNotes/ConsciousnessAndTheBrain.md

   - Radio covered in triangles and squares and we only see the triangles and squares but not the letters
   - We can't see "radio" even if we're trying
 - Cannot see if only 40ms, can see if 60ms
+- if "radio" was short enough and the mask was long enough we only see the mask
+  - "radio" is disregarded by the brain since the brain is weighing the evidence of what it saw and "radio" didn't have enough
+- We think we recognize a word "as a whole" but actually we're doing independent letters/shapes based analysis that we're unaware of and putting the pieces together
+- Out of body experiences can be triggered using stimulation
+  - Patients with anesthesia, put pictures on top of cabinents that can only be seen from above.
+Patients think they had an out of body experience viewing from above but they don't see the pictures

+### Chapter 2
+- reflex arc, unconscious written images affect us
+  - automatic reflexes make decisions subconsciously (walking, becoming agry and wanting revenge)
+  - Many desires (like a baby wanting milk) is inaccessible to introspection)
+- Virtually all of the brain can take place in conscious or unconscious thought
+- Ammonesia patient procked with pin when stacking his hand, the next day she forgot about that but she still refused to shake his hand
+- conscious vision pathway damaged but unconscious in tact resulting in reflexes to sight working while unaware of seeing anything
+- RADIO-radio primes recognition speed as much as radio-radio while house-radio does not
+- ranger-anger does not prime recognition speed thus order matters, it's not just a single convolution loop or a nearest neighbor search but instead a recognition process
+- **We don't see the world as pixels but as a highly processed representation**
+  - We take into account 3D, subconscious shadow removal, focusing, using memory/context all connecting subconsciously